EQUALS Summer Conference

 - NCVO in London on 19th November 2021

-- Birmingham – Later Feburary 2022 – Venue to be comfirmed
+- Wilson Stuart School in Birmingham – March 2022 – Date to be confirmed

 There is a small charge of £25 per person for the regional curriculum and assessment conferences